GoogleCloudPlatform/gke-istio-gce-demo/README.md

 ### Supported Operating Systems

 This demo can be run from MacOS, Linux, or, alternatively, directly from [Google Cloud Shell](https://cloud.google.com/shell/docs/).
-The latter option is the simplest as it only requires browser access to GCP and no additional software need be installed.
+The latter option is the simplest as it only requires browser access to GCP and no additional software is required.
 Instructions for both alternatives can be found below.

 ### Deploying Demo from Google Cloud Shell